ivandustin/seeds/README.md

 And the truth will set you free.

+###### John 11:25-26

+I am the resurrection and the life.

+Whoever believes in me, even if he should die, will live.

+And everyone who lives and believes in me shall never die forever.

 ###### John 14:6-7

 I am the way, and the truth, and the life.